How Payment Works

 Initial Planning Phase: First Payment (50% of total)

 Payment Requirements: Due when you sign and submit this Agreement.
-It must be received within five days of signing and returning this Agreement.
+The first payment must be received within five days of signing and returning this Agreement.
 If the payment is not received within five days, we will consider it paused and you will need to re-confirm your participation prior to continuing.

 Services Included with First Payment: